-Woodcarving is a time-honored craft in Ghana with a rich cultural history (more on the myths & meanings behind it here).
+Woodcarving is a time-honored craft in Ghana with a rich cultural history.
 Legend has it that in olden times a man named Akwasi Yoyo traveled to the Ashanti kingdom of Denkyira, where he learned the craft of woodcarving.
 After mastering these skills, he brought his finished carvings back to his hometown (which today is called “Ahwiaa”) and showed them to the King.
 The King was so impressed that he instructed the entire village to learn and practice the art form.
 Since then, this beautiful craft has been passed down from family to family, generation to generation.

 The Ahwiaa Wood Carvers Association carries on this legacy by continuing the practice of traditional wood-carving today, creating beautiful handmade products ranging from Ashanti warrior masks, to traditional fertility dolls, beaded stools, and more.